ART PANELS

 Some of our Art Panels are intended for the direct application of paint while others are intended to support canvas, as with our Semi-Rigid Art Panel, featuring an acid-free Gatorfoam® board.

-In terms of creating new work, panels are often preferred by artists working with relatively inflexible media like encaustic, tempera, and casein paints.
+In terms of creating new work, panels are often preferred by artists working with relatively inflexible media like encaustic, tempera, and casein paints, yet whatever the use, our panels are built to last.
+Aluminum extrusion reinforcements are available upon request for every type of panel we produce.

-Rigid and reliable, with the face comprised of a single piece of furniture-grade 1/4" birch plywood with a whole-piece face veneer atop a well-structured strainer, our Single-Sided Art Panels are the most economical art support option.
+Rigid and reliable, the face is comprised of a single piece of furniture-grade American plywood with a whole-piece face veneer atop a well-structured strainer.
+Our Single-Sided Art Panels are the most economical art support option.

-Specifications: Constructed with two furniture-grade American birch plywood skins sandwiching a 1/8" wood grid core.
+Specifications: Constructed with two furniture-grade American plywood skins sandwiching a wood grid core starting at a 3/4’’ width. -

 Specifications: Made in the United States, Gatorfoam® is comprised of extruded polystyrene foam bonded between two layers of wood-fiber veneer.
-And we offer three different panel profiles: one without air space, one with sleight air space, and one with deep air space.
+And we offer three different panel profiles: no air space, sleight air space, and deep air space. -

 Whether you will be painting directly on the surface or using the panel to host stretched canvas, our Shaped Art Panels are the art support answer for the unusual.
 We specialize in accommodating a wide range of custom-shapes.
 And when it comes to round, oval, triangular, geometric, organic, or any complex and unconventionally-shaped artworks, difficult challenges are our specialty.

-Specifications: Our Shaped Art Panels are constructed from a 1/4" piece of furniture-grade American birch plywood atop a well-built strainer.
+Specifications: Our Shaped Art Panels can be constructed from a 1/4" piece of furniture-grade American birch plywood atop a well-built strainer, or from 1/4’’ and 1/2’’ aluminum honeycomb. -

 Valued by conservators, this inspired Simon Liu invention lends keyability to fine art panels.
 The design of our Keyable Art Panels compensates for any looseness in the canvas while also providing an exceptionally rigid painting surface and overall support.
 This is the ideal art support for conservators restoring an artwork where rigid backing is needed, but they also want to stretch the canvas lightly, avoiding too much stress on the perimeters.
 From there, they can key it out for optimal tension.

-Specifications: We offer surfaces in either 3/8" fiberglass honeycomb or 1/4" plywood.
+Specifications: We offer surfaces in either aluminum honeycomb or furniture-grade American plywood; keyability for rectangular shapes only.